 EMC can vary a lot with humidity.
 At 10% humidity it’s typically 2% or less, whereas at 90% it can be 20% or more.
 That’s an order of magnitude change that essentially changes the weight of the wood by 20%, which is significant in terms of tone and shape, which is why you need to humidify!

 In terms of strength – wood is generally stronger along its length than it is tangentially or across the grain.
 Moreover, wood tends to expand and contract more tangentially than it does along the grain.

 Beyond cracking, there are other less visible effects.
-Shrinkage can affect playability by causing bad ‘action’ and making the guitar hard to fret.
+Shrinkage affects playability by causing bad ‘action’ and fret buzz (See Fig. 1).
 It can cause intonation issues, where it is in tune at the first fret but out of tune an octave above at the twelfth.
 And it can cause a loss of the wholeness of sound.
 Its hard to explain, which is why we wrote a completely different article Zen and the art of guitar humidity about it here…, but that wholeness is the full-bodied sound one would like to hear from their guitar as opposed to a more objectionable, hollow sound.